This article has links to products and services we love, which we may make commission from.

 34. Loony Dook

-On the 1st of January, visitors and some locals traditionally used to celebrate the new year by running into the Firth of Forth waters with the Forth Bridges as company.
+On the 1st of January, visitors and some locals traditionally celebrated the new year by running into the Firth of Forth waters with the Forth Bridges as company.

-The official event no longer runs, but there will be plenty of wild swimmers all over Scotland making a splash at the likes of Portobello (Edinburgh), Aberdour (Fife), and Gullane (East Lothian).
+The official event no longer runs, but plenty of wild swimmers all over Scotland will make a splash at Portobello (Edinburgh), Aberdour (Fife), and Gullane (East Lothian).

 Check out our guide to Edinburgh beaches for more.